Leaders Logo

 Enabling Lazy Loading in Entity Framework Core

-Lazy Loading allows related entities to be loaded from the database only when they are accessed for the first time, saving resources when these relationships are not immediately needed.
+Lazy Loading allows related entities to be loaded from the database only when they are accessed for the first time, saving resources when those relationships are not immediately needed.

 To use Lazy Loading in EF Core, you need to install the package that supports dynamic proxies.
 You can do this via NuGet: